poseso/laravel-settings/README.md

 });
 ```

 The first argument passed to the extend method is the name of the driver.
 This will correspond to your driver option in the `config/settings.php` configuration file.
-The second argument is a Closure that should return an `Poseso\Settings\Repository` instance.
+The second argument is a Closure that should return an `Rudnev\Settings\Repository` instance.
 The Closure will be passed an `$app` instance, which is an instance of `Illuminate\Foundation\Application` and a service container.

 The call to `Settings::extend` could be done in the `boot` method of the default  `App\Providers\AppServiceProvider` that ships with fresh Laravel applications, or you may create your own service provider to house the extension.